Making death the most conscious experience of your life.

 A black and white watercolor painting of a group of nine birthday candles with flames, reflected on a surface.

-INTEGRATING
+INTEGRATING DEATH

 A loved one recently passed and I want support in moving through the grief.